jasmith79/decorators-js/README.md

   returns a Promise of the result instead.
 If the callback receives multiple non-error parameters then it will return a Promise of an array of the results.

-###unNew
-  `unNew :: (* -> {k:v}) -> (* -> {k:v})`

-  Similar to [Ramda's](http://ramdajs.com/0.19.0/index.html) `Construct`, `unNew` takes a Javascript constructor function and wraps it so that it functions properly when called without the `new` operator.
-Useful for (among other things) mapping a constructor over a list of configuration objects.
-NOTE: be careful when using with constructors that take optional parameters, especially built-ins.
-Date for instance has an arity of 7, but can be called with no arguments at all.
-Because the return function is curried, use in the following fashion:

-  `let makeDate = decorators.unNew(0, Date);`

-  Unless you want the currying.

 ###unGather
   `unGather :: ([*] -> *) -> ([[*]] -> *)`